rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

 ![normart-review2](./images/nordmart-review.png)

-7. Finally, import the `Nordmart Review` gitops configurations by also following the previous steps.
+7. Finally, import the `Nordmart Review` gitops configurations repository by also following the previous steps.
 From your groups page, click on `New Project`

 ![gitlab-new-project](./images/gitlab-new-project.png)